-David Plumb is a mediator, facilitator, trainer, and researcher with experience managing complex development and public policy issues in a variety of environments, including Nigeria’s Niger Delta, northern Chile, and urban United States.
-David is CBI’s Director for Latin America and also co-leads the organization’s Corporate Community Engagement practice.
+David Plumb is a mediator, facilitator, trainer, and researcher with experience managing complex development and public policy issues in a variety of environments, including the United States, Nigeria’s Niger Delta, and Chile.
+Based in Portland, Maine, David is CBI’s Director for Latin America and also co-leads the organization’s Corporate Community Engagement practice.
 Prior to CBI, he directed the Sustainable Business Practice at Search for Common Ground.
 He also spent eight years working as a financial journalist and correspondent, mostly for Bloomberg News.

 The following is a partial list of clients:

-David Plumb holds an M.P.A. from the Harvard Kennedy School of Government and graduated from Princeton University with a B.A. in Politics and Latin American Studies.
+David Plumb holds a Master’s in Public Administration from Harvard University’s Kennedy School of Government and graduated from Princeton University with a B.A. in Politics and Latin American Studies.
 He also studied at Chile’s Catholic University with a Fulbright Scholarship.